dcunited001/dcunited001.github.io/_posts/2016-02-03-a-speculative-history-of-five-thousand-bc.md

 at least some of our ancestors at the time.
 More on this, in just a second.

-#### The Geography of ~12,000 BC:

-![map of ice age](/img/posts/2016-02-03-a-speculative-history-of-five-thousand-bc/sea-level-last-ice-age.gif)
+### [Unstable Geography Inhibited Cultural Development]

-I picture is worth a thousand words, am I right?
+One picture is worth a thousand words, am I right?
 You can glean much better info from NOAA's ocean bathymetry maps.
 You can see several landmasses in particular that are now missing.
 There's the celebrated Bering Strait, of course.
 And the lesser known landmass connecting Africa's Rift Valley with the Arabian Peninsula.
 Hmmmm, that's odd.
 Korea and Japan are touching.
 Ooohlala.

+#### The Geography of ~12,000 BC:

+![map of ice age](/img/posts/2016-02-03-a-speculative-history-of-five-thousand-bc/sea-level-last-ice-age.gif)

 And, if you've got a sharp eye, you'll notice that there practically is no Persian gulf.
 Strange isn't it.
 It was like this, until it